chhuang-one/sqxclib/doc/schema-builder-macro.md

 	});
 ```

-use C macro to change table/column in schema_v2 (dynamic)
+use C macro to change table and column in schema_v2 (dynamic)

 ```c
 	schema_v2 = sq_schema_new("Ver 2");